 Every time we moved from a maintenance subcontractor to another, we had to change software and start from scratch.
 In other words, we couldn’t move data from a CMMS to another, due to a lack of skills or resources.
 We were also losing the whole history: data recovery is a very time-consuming task, we couldn’t afford to assign someone to it and it was a waste of time and efficiency at the launching.

 Besides, these CMMS solutions restrained us to a very sedentary working organization.
 The applications were designed for fixed workstations, computers, they did not give us the ability to work on the field, in a sedentary manner.

 So, we were engaged in this discussion with my superiors when I first read about Mobility Work.
 In February 2018, I met with Marc-Antoine Talva, co-founder and CEO of Mobility Work, who offered me to run a free trial on several pieces of equipment.
 I quickly understood how the application works and the possibilities it offers.
-The low deployment costs were a decisive argument during the negotiations with the management to turn to a private CMMS.
+The low deployment costs were a decisive argument during the negotiations with the management to turn to a private facility management software.

 Has Mobility Work already been deployed in your organization?
-How did the rollout go?

 During the trial period, we faced some minor obstacles but thanks to the online chat tool, I was able to communicate with your technical teams who have been very responsive.
 After that, I noticed that the updates were done very quickly.
 Our expectations are taken into account by your team and I must say it is truly reassuring.

 With my management, we decided to continue the adventure and move forward to the paid version of the application.
 The trial period included, it has been almost ten months since we started using Mobility Work.